28 Nov Safety Suggestions

 Instead of the streets, use the walkway paths and trails where they are available.
 When walking on the streets, observe the elementary safety rule: North Carolina law requires that you walk along the edge and off the roadway as far as possible on the LEFT side, facing oncoming traffic and step off the roadway whenever a vehicle approaches.
 If you are approaching the crest of a steep hill or a blind curve to the left, and you cannot be seen by oncoming traffic (a common experience, e.g., on Spindlewood), you may be safer walking briefly on the right until you can see oncoming traffic again and then carefully return to walk on the left when it is safe to do so.

-Drivers are required to SLOW DOWN and give walkers a break—here in this village, the ground on the side of these roadways is often narrow, rough, and uneven and can be unsafe surfaces on which to walk.
+Drivers are required to SLOW DOWN and give walkers a break.
+Here in this Village, the ground on the side of these roadways is often narrow, rough, and uneven and can be unsafe for walking.

 Make sure yours is visible from the street, day and night, so an emergency vehicle can quickly spot it.
 Make sure a plant or shrubbery does not cover it.
 Contrasting colors are best (e.g., black on white is more visible than brass on yellow or gray on gray.)